-- Increased income: With increased yields, income for farmers and extension workers also increases (CBFs got a raise, thanks to Sasakawa SG2000). - Better understanding of farming and technical skills: On top of learning best practices, farmers also learn how technology can help them boost yields, a common knowledge gap in rural Nigeria. - Integration of farmers into agri-services network: The electronic registration of farmers allows them to easily access additional services in the future, such as tractor/drone rental and fertiliser sales from NOWAIDA.
+- Increased income: With increased yields, income for farmers and CBAs also increases. - Better understanding of farming and technical skills: On top of learning best practices, farmers also learn how technology can help them boost yields, a common knowledge gap in rural Nigeria. - Integration of farmers into agri-services network: The electronic registration of farmers allows them to easily access additional services in the future, such as tractor/drone rental, chemicals, and fertiliser sales.